techidaily/site-games-able/source/_posts/converting-a-playstation-to-work-with-pcmacos-seamlessly.md

 ### Connecting a DualShock 4 on Steam

- If you want to play some of the[best Steam games](https://www.makeuseof.com/tag/best-free-steam-games/) using a DualShock 4, you'll be pleased to know that the process is incredibly simple.
+ If you want to play some of the [best Steam games](https://www.makeuseof.com/tag/best-free-steam-games/) using a DualShock 4, you'll be pleased to know that the process is incredibly simple.

  Simply connect your controller to your PC via Bluetooth by holding the controller's PS button in and then scanning for Bluetooth devices on the PC to connect to.
 It should say "Wireless Controller".
 Alternatively, plug it into the PC using a micro-USB and it should then recognize the device.